 Sometimes that doesn’t work either so we start asking friends or family to help us name an image.
 Often we have them go through the same process we did and sometimes they come up with something completely different.
 Other times, a photo will remain unnamed for a while, even for years until the right name comes.

-Professional quality fine art photograph of an abstract black and white cloud by Cramer Imaging
+Professional quality fine art photograph of an abstract black and white cloud by Audrey Cramer Photography

 Heaven’s Wing